Ard Yasht: Structure and content

 Following Darmesteter, the Ard Yasht can be divided thematically into several parts.
-The first part (Kardas I-II) is dedicated to a description of Ashi's characteristics as a goddess of luck, and her connection with Zarathustra.
-The next part (Kardas III-IX) follows the general outline of many of the so-called Legendary Yasht, by describing how legendary heroes of old offer sacrifice to her:
+The first part (kardas I-II) is dedicated to a description of Ashi's characteristics as a goddess of luck, and her connection with Zarathustra.
+The next part (kardas III-IX) follows the general outline of many of the so-called Legendary Yasht, by describing how legendary heroes of old offer sacrifice to her:

 We sacrifice to Ashi Vanguhi, who is shining, high, tallformed, well worthy of sacrifice, with a loud-sounding chariot, strong, welfare-giving, healing, with fulness of intellect and powerful.

 To her did Haoshyangha, the Paradhata, offer up a sacrifice, upon the enclosure of the Hara, the beautiful height, made by Mazda.

-He begged of her a boon, saying: 'Grant me this, O great Ashi Vanguhi! that I may overcome all the Daevas of Mazana; that I may never fear and bow through terror before the Daevas, but that all the Daevas may fear and bow in spite of themselves before me, that they may fear and flee down to darkness.'
+He begged of her a boon, saying: 'Grant me this, O great Ashi Vanguhi! that I may overcome all the daevas of Mazana; that I may never fear and bow through terror before the daevas, but that all the daevas may fear and bow in spite of themselves before me, that they may fear and flee down to darkness.'

 The great Ashi Vanguhi ran and came to his side: Haoshyangha, the Paradhata, obtained that boon.

 For her brightness and glory, I will offer her a sacrifice [...]

-— Yasht Karda III: verses 17.23 - 17.26 (translated by James Darmesteter).
+— Ard Yasht karda III: verses 17.23 - 17.26 (translated by James Darmesteter).

-The rest of this part, i.e. Kardas IV-IX, follows the same structure.
-Each Karda starts with an introductory verse, followed by a few verses which describe the worshipper and the boon they requested from Ashi, and finally a verse how the request was granted by her.
-Next to Haosyangha, this list contains Yima Khshaéta (Karda IV), Thraêtaona (Karda V), Haoma (Karda VI), Husravah (Karda VII), Zarathustra (Karda VIII) and Vishtaspa (Karda IX).
+The rest of this part, i.e. kardas IV-IX, follows the same structure.
+Each karda starts with an introductory verse, followed by a few verses which describe the worshipper and the boon they requested from Ashi, and finally a verse how the request was granted by her.
+Next to Haosyangha, this list contains Yima Khshaéta (karda IV), Thraêtaona (karda V), Haoma (karda VI), Husravah (karda VII), Zarathustra (karda VIII) and Vishtaspa (karda IX).
 The same list is also found in Yasht 9, where the worship is, however, addressed to Drvaspa instead of Ashi.
-The last part (Karda X) describes how Ashi will not accept worship from people, who cannot engage in reproductive sexual activity, or who do so outside a marital relationship.
+The last part (karda X) describes how Ashi will not accept worship from people, who cannot engage in reproductive sexual activity, or who do so outside a marital relationship.
 (Note: The latter refers to consensual relationships but may also include sexual assault depending on the translation.)